Orthogonal-Research-Lab/Cybernetics-and-Systems/Game Theory/First-mover Games/README.md

 Connectome as a first-mover game.
 For example, see Figure 5 in forthcoming paper "Raising the Connectome: the emergence of neuronal activity and behavior in _C. elegans_".

+* first-mover advantage sets the conditions for gene expression and ion cell expression as neuronal cells wire together in an embryo.

+* older cells have first-mover advantage for influencing the gene expression program of newer cells, older cells that wire into connectome later can disrupt this advantage.